 PRP for Hair Loss

 PRP therapy is a treatment that uses platelet-rich plasma to stimulate the growth of new hair.
-PRP contains substances which may promote hair growth.
+PRP contains substances that may promote hair growth.
 This therapy is an alternate or additional treatment for male- and female-pattern hair loss.

 Non-Surgical Hair Loss Treatment